 We are next generation leaders who impact Greater Omaha’s future.

-A program of the Greater Omaha Chamber, we are a passionate group serving as a catalyst to retain and attract young professionals through engagement, opportunity and advocacy.
+A program of the Greater Omaha Chamber, we serve as a catalyst organization to retain, develop, and attract young professionals to the Greater Omaha area through engagement, opportunity and advocacy.

 The Greater Omaha Chamber Young Professionals is led by a council, not a board of directors.
 Our council serves two roles: be the voice of young professionals for Greater Omaha Chamber initiatives and act as a community advocate on issues impacting young professionals.